Character Study: Miriam for Today’s Walk with God

 Character Study: Miriam

-Miriam is called a prophetess, a rare and honored role in Israel’s story.
-Alongside Moses and Aaron, she participates in leading a nation through the wilderness.
-Yet her life also includes a sobering episode of pride and complaint.
-Numbers 12 records how she and Aaron spoke against Moses, and Miriam faced a severe consequence.
-The community waited for her restoration, and she returned to the camp, chastened yet upheld.
+and Aaron, she helps lead a nation through the wilderness.
+Yet her story also includes a sobering moment of pride and complaint.
+Numbers 12 tells us that she and Aaron spoke against Moses, and Miriam faced a severe consequence.
+Still, the community waited for her restoration, and she returned to the camp—humbled, but not cast aside.

 Reflecting on Scripture together as we walk through Miriam’s story